International M.A. in New Media & Digital Culture (one-year program) ###

 The program of study concludes with the MA thesis, an original analysis that makes a contribution to the field, undertaken with the close mentorship of a faculty supervisor.
 The graduation ceremony includes an international symposium with renowned speakers.

 /// Career perspectives

 Graduates in New Media and Digital Culture will have gained the critical faculties, skills, and outlook that will enable them to pursue a career in research as well as in the public and private sectors, ranging from NGOs, government, and cultural institutions to online marketing, software development, startups and the growing field of creative industries.
 Various alumni have also started their own successful new media business.
-As the exposure to the internet, social media and related technologies continues to grow, new media researchers are in demand in a variety of sectors.
+As the exposure to the Internet and related technologies continues to grow, new media researchers are in demand in a variety of sectors.
 With digital technologies becoming the preferred platforms for business, information exchange, cultural expression, and political struggle, research skills focusing on these complex and dynamic environments are becoming central to working in these fields.
-Further areas of occupation include journalism, digital analytics, project and community management.
 Many alumni also pursued a research oriented career, either within organisations or in academia, by continuing with a PhD program.
-Past and present staff of the new media team, including Anne Helmond, Esther Weltevrede, and Natalia Sanchez, are alumni of the MA in New Media and Digital Culture or have followed the Media Studies Research Master.
+Past and present staff of the new media team, including Anne Helmond, Esther Weltevrede, and Natalia Sanchez, are alumni of the MA in New Media and Digital Culture or have followed the New Media Research Master.

 /// Student Life